dallmi/Article-Views-Predictor/README.md

 - The accuracy of predictions depends on the quality and recency of the underlying ML model.

 ## Who Should Use This Application?
-- **Business Analysts:** To forecast communication impact and optimize content strategy.
+- **Internal Communications Analysts:** To forecast communication impact and optimize content and channel strategy.
+- **Internal Communications Manager:** Maximizing reach & employee engagement for a specific article.
-- **Internal Communications Teams:** To plan and refine messaging.
+- **Internal Communications Editor:** Plan and refine messaging of high performing articles.
-- **Junior Engineers:** To understand the structure and flow of a modern ML-powered web application.
+- **Executive Communications Director:** Maximizing reach of C-level communications.

 ## Getting Started
 1. Open the application in a web browser.